TrudAX/denistrunin-blog/src/posts/runbasebuilder-util/index.md

 excerpt: "'RunBase class builder' Add-in parameters description and usage scenarious"
 ---

-This topic describes "RunBase class builder" Add-in, it's parameters and usage.
-The purpose of this Add-in is to generate template code for a class that extends RunBaseBatch based on typical usage scenarios.
+This topic describes "RunBase class builder" Add-in, its parameters and usage.
+The purpose of this Add-in is to generate code template for a class that extends RunBaseBatch based on typical usage scenarios.
+Use the following link to download it.

 ## Main screen